hasufell/docker-gentoo-teamspeak/README.md

 	hasufell/gentoo-teamspeak
 ```

-Then examine the logs in your logpath (default `/srv/teamspeak/logs` on the host)
+Then examine the logs via `docker logs teamspeak3` to get your admin account
-and use the provided admin account information to get into your server.
+information.